-Japan is famous for sushi, pizza comes from Italy, Mexico has tacos and everybody relate moussaka with Greece.
+Japan is famous for sushi.
+Pizza comes from Italy.
+Mexico has tacos.
+Everybody relate moussaka with Greece.
 What about Spain then?
-Without a doubt the most emblematic dish in Spain is paella, a rice-based recipe that converts all Spanish grandmothers to adored rock stars on Sunday family lunches.
+Without a doubt the most emblematic dish in Spain is paella.
+A rice-based recipe that converts all Spanish grandmothers to adored rock stars on Sunday family lunches.
 So, unless you have Spanish grandma, here are some firsthand tips to taste the best paellas in Barcelona.

 What is paella and what are the main types of paella?

 But what exactly is paella?
 Basically, Paella is a rice-based dish cooked in a wide and low pan – from the Latin word patella, literally pan.
 Story has it that the origin of paella is the region of Valencia, known countrywide for its rice crops.

 Depending on the region and the ingredients in it, rice-based dishes can go by a huge range of names here in Spain.
 It’s very common to read on the menus “Paellas and Rices”, to distinct the paella from Valencia and the rest of the delicious rices in Spain.

 What are the types of paella then?
 You can use pretty much anything you like, so there is no limit to the number of types.
 However, some types are very popular and you can find them all around Spain.
 The king is the Paella Valenciana and it’s made with rabbit, chicken and sometimes pork.
 The Paella Mixta, which translates as Mixed Paella, is a combination of the Valenciana and seafood.
 Paella Marinera contains only seafood.
 Last but not least, Arroz Negro – Black Rice – is cooked with squid ink.
 There are vegetarian options too, like the Paella de Verduras.